shadowvzs/hapi-mongo/README.md

 * you must give permission for start.sh in project root and to mongoDB folder
     * sudo chmod 777 start.sh
+    * ofc also you must have the volume folders

 * create entry point or launch manually the nodeJS app (ex. manually)
     * cd /home/project